grafana/mimir/docs/api/_index.md

 This API endpoint accepts an HTTP POST request with a body containing a request encoded with [Protocol Buffers](https://developers.google.com/protocol-buffers) and compressed with [Snappy](https://github.com/google/snappy).
 The definition of the protobuf message can be found in [`cortex.proto`](https://github.com/cortexproject/cortex/blob/master/pkg/cortexpb/cortex.proto#L12).
 The HTTP request should contain the header `X-Prometheus-Remote-Write-Version` set to `0.1.0`.

+Also it is possible to skip the label name validation when sending series by doing two things: Enable API's flag `api.skip-label-name-validation-header-enabled=true` and request must be sent with the header `X-Mimir-SkipLabelNameValidation: true`.
+This feature is useful to support the writes of downstream clients that have specific requirements.

 _For more information, please check out Prometheus [Remote storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)._

 _Requires [authentication](#authentication)._